Remember that sneak preview a while back with all the stations upright in place?

 There's nothing like cutting a big hole through the bottom of your boat!

 True confessions time: The floor stem is slightly narrower that specified.
 I went with a stock lumber size and chalked the difference up to metric vs. imperial (the plans are metric).
 But what I should have foreseen (and what I'm discovering now) is that the base of the daggerboard trunk overhangs slightly on each side.

 As a fix, I've added an extra piece on each side to widen the footing.
 With the addition of another plywood trim strip along the bottom of the centerboard trunk, it all works out and hopefully just makes the case more solid.

-True confessions no. 2: I was initially going to skip the sailing components and just go with a power/row boat.
+True confessions no. 2: I was initially going to postpone the sailing components and just go with a power/row boat for a while.
 As a result I eliminated the raised center section of station 3 that attaches to the centerboard case.
 Rather than redoing the entire station, I epoxied in this piece into place.

 I coated the inside of the daggerboard trunk with 3 layers of epoxy (sanding between coats).
 The last coat had silica thickener added and was followed by a coat of spar varnish.

 Gluing on the second side to complete the case assembly.